Twisted differential String and Fivebrane structures: Twisted differential structures in String theory

+where, for short, we write $\mathfrak{g}_\mu$ for $\mathfrak{string}$.
+It may be helpful to think of this as forming sections of a higher associated bundle, as in def. \ref{SectionsAndCovariantDerivatives} in the appendix.
+In terms of this we may read this diagram as indicated in the following

-Now, chasing the generators of the graded-commutative algebras through this diagram and recording the condition imposed by the respect of the morphisms of DGCAs for differentials, one finds that in components the commutativity of this diagram encodes the following differential form data and the following relations on that.
+Chasing the generators of the graded-commutative algebras through this diagram and recording the condition imposed by the respect of the morphisms of dg-algebras for differentials, one finds that in components the commutativity of this diagram encodes the following differential form data and the following relations on that.